valkyrie-system/AnankePlayer/README.md

 ### 2. ⚙️ Customizable Library Organizer Format
 Right now, the Auto-Organizer forces the `Artist/Album/Track - Title.flac` structure.
 We could add a Settings text field where you can define your own format string (e.g., `[Year] Album/Track - Title` or `Artist - Album/Track.
 Title`), giving you total control over how your folders are structured.

-### 3. 🪟 Floating "Now Playing" Desktop Widget
-We can spawn a small, borderless, always-on-top window (frameless `QWidget`) that sits in the corner of your screen.
-It would display the current album art, track name, and a scrolling synced lyrics line, acting like a mini Spotify-style overlay while you work.

-### 4. 🧹 One-Click "Auto-Fix Missing Tags"
+### 3. 🧹 One-Click "Auto-Fix Missing Tags"
 If you have albums showing up as "Unknown Artist" or "Unknown Album", we can add a right-click menu option: **"🧠 Auto-Fix Tags from MusicBrainz"**.
 It would take the files, use the existing MBID (or do an acoustic fingerprint lookup), fetch the correct Artist/Album/Tracklist, and automatically write the tags in the background without needing to open the Picard window.

-### 5. 📱 Web / Mobile Companion (Advanced)
+### 4. 📱 Web / Mobile Companion (Advanced)
-We could spin up a tiny local Flask/FastAPI server inside MusicWatcher.
+We could spin up a tiny local Flask/FastAPI server inside Anankê Player.
 This would expose an API on your local network (e.g., `http://192.168.1.x:5000`).
-You could open a browser on your phone, see your library, and hit "Play" to remotely control the MusicWatcher desktop player.
+You could open a browser on your phone, see your library, and hit "Play" to remotely control the Anankê Player desktop player.

 ---